marlinprotocol/oyster-autonolas-agent-service/README.md

 # Autonolas Agent Service on Oyster

-This repository packages [autonolas agent service](https://docs.autonolas.network/open-autonomy/) in an enclave image.
+This repository is a WIP to package [autonolas agent service](https://docs.autonolas.network/open-autonomy/) in an enclave image.

 The agent service used here is a simple hello world demo - https://docs.autonolas.network/demos/hello-world/